siinlab/darija-chatbot/README.md

 ## License

-This project is licensed under the AGPL-3.0 license.
+This project is licensed under the AGPL-3.0 license and for research-only purposes.
 For more details, please refer to the [LICENSE](./LICENSE) file.

+For commercial use, please contact us at contact@siinlab.com to obtain a commercial license.

 ## Terms of Use